How to Prevent Hindsight Bias from Weakening Your Investment Plan

 When a stock market crash happens, or a company goes under or falls in value too fast for people to react in time, investors look for causes, hoping for a way to see it in advance the next time.
 They regret not having spotted the warning signs while it still could have made a difference.

 Hindsight bias makes past events look more predictable than they actually were.
 In investing, as Breaking Down Finance puts it, this produces a parallel outcome.
-It “deludes us into thinking that future events are more predictable than they really are.
-This way, hindsight bias has the tendency to make investors overconfident.”
+It “deludes us into thinking that future events are more predictable than they really

 The last thing you want is an overconfident financial advisor.